dominodatalab/domino-blueprints/llm-ops/README.md

 In other words, we have enabled LLM Deployments in Domino efficiently without sacrificing on using Domino as a System of Record which is the central feature of Domino.

+## Appendix

+This section covers additional details around how the solution works

+### How does the Domino mutation work?